 What is the survey program design?

-A summary of the survey design can be found here.
-A detailed design report will be published in September 2018.
+A summary of the survey design can be found here (PDF, 1.5 MB).
+A more detailed design report will be published shortly.
 The survey program has been designed in collaboration with scientists at the Arthur Rylah Institute for Environmental Research and peer reviewed by scientists from the University of Melbourne.
-The pre-harvest survey effort and methods have been scrutinized and endorsed by an independent expert in survey design, Professor Brendan Wintle, University of Melbourne.
+The pre-harvest survey effort and methods have been reviewed and endorsed by an independent expert in survey design, Professor Brendan Wintle, University of Melbourne.

 What has been surveyed?